The Virtual Currency Regulation Review: Belgium

-The Act of 11 March 2018 regarding, inter alia, the emission of electronic money (e-money) (the E-money Act),38 which is the Belgian law implementing the provisions of the E-money Directive,39 aims to facilitate the emergence of new, innovative and secure e-money services as well as to encourage effective competition between all market participants.
+The Act of 11 March 2018 regarding, inter alia, the emission of electronic money (e-money) (the E-money Act),36 which is the Belgian law implementing the provisions of the E-money Directive,37 aims to facilitate the emergence of new, innovative and secure e-money services as well as to encourage effective competition between all market participants.

-The E-money Act defines e-money as 'electronically, including magnetically, stored monetary value as represented by a claim on the issuer which is issued upon receipt of funds for the purpose of making payment transactions [. . .] and that is accepted by a natural or legal person other than the electronic money issuer'.40 Only bidirectional scheme virtual currencies41 might have some resemblances to this definition of e-money, that is, they are both stored electronically and some virtual currencies are accepted as a means of payment by other parties than the e-money issuer.
+The E-money Act defines e-money as 'electronically, including magnetically, stored monetary value as represented by a claim on the issuer which is issued upon receipt of funds for the purpose of making payment transactions . . . and that is accepted by a natural or legal person other than the electronic money issuer'.38 Only bidirectional scheme virtual currencies39 might have some resemblances to this definition of e-money, that is, they are both stored electronically and some virtual currencies are accepted as a means of payment by other parties than the e-money issuer.
 However, virtual currencies should not be considered e-money under the E-money Act.
-The main argument supporting this is that virtual currencies are not issued upon receipt of funds because a virtual currency is created digitally.42 The requirement that e-money needs to be issued upon receipt of funds means that the e-money issuer cannot just create new e-money units, because only central banks have a monopoly over money creation.43 However, this is just what a virtual currency issuer does: digitally creating a certain amount of virtual currencies through software development.
-In addition, virtual currencies usually do not create a claim on the issuer, with the exception of certain bidirectional scheme virtual currencies that could be considered to be a means of investment.44 Consequently, virtual currencies fall outside the scope of the Belgian legal framework concerning e-money.45
+The main argument supporting this is that virtual currencies are not issued upon receipt of funds because a virtual currency is created digitally.40 The requirement that e-money needs to be issued upon receipt of funds means that the e-money issuer cannot just create new e-money units, because only central banks have a monopoly over money creation.41 However, this is just what a virtual currency issuer does: digitally creating a certain amount of virtual currencies through software development.
+In addition, virtual currencies usually do not create a claim on the issuer, with the exception of certain bidirectional scheme virtual currencies that could be considered to be a means of investment.42 Finally, it is also apparent from the few Belgian laws that refer to virtual currencies (including the AML Act discussed in Section IV) that a distinction is made between electronic money and virtual currencies.
+While clarification from the Belgian authorities on this point would be welcome, it does not seem that these definitions can overlap.
+Consequently, virtual currencies likely fall outside the scope of the Belgian legal framework concerning electronic money.43

 ii Payment service directive

-Although the Payment Services Act does not regulate the emission of virtual currencies per se, the question arises of whether certain virtual currency market players provide services that could be considered payment services, and whether these players can be seen as part of a certain limited number of payments service providers48 that have a monopoly over the provision of such services in Belgium.49 If so, a licence needs to be obtained from the NBB before any payment service provider can offer payment services in Belgium to consumers.50
+Although the Payment Services Act does not regulate the emission of virtual currencies per se, the question arises of whether certain virtual currency market participants provide services that could be considered payment services, and whether these participants can be seen as part of a certain limited number of payments service providers46 that have a monopoly over the provision of such services in Belgium.47 If so, a licence needs to be obtained from the NBB before any payment service provider can offer payment services in Belgium to consumers.48

-The Payment Services Act defines payment services as any payment service set out in Annex I, which lists eight different payment services, including the execution of payment transactions, money remittance, payment initiation services and account information services.51 This definition seems very broad, but this broadness is mitigated by several exemptions in Article 3 of the Payment Services Act.
-For example, according to the limited network exemption, services based on a payment instrument 'allowing the holder to acquire goods or services only in the premises of the issuer' or 'that can be used only to acquire a very limited range of goods or services' fall outside the scope of the Payment Services Act.52
+The Payment Services Act defines payment services as any payment service set out in Annex I, which lists eight different payment services, including the execution of payment transactions, money remittance, payment initiation services and account information services.49 This definition seems very broad, but this broadness is mitigated by several exemptions in Article 3 of the Payment Services Act.
+For example, according to the limited network exemption, services based on a payment instrument 'allowing the holder to acquire goods or services only in the premises of the issuer' or 'that can be used only to acquire a very limited range of goods or services' fall outside the scope of the Payment Services Act.50

 Regulation of exchanges